The Cloud Foundry CLI (cf CLI) includes plug-in capability. Plug-ins allow you to add custom commands to the cf CLI.

 Troubleshooting

-The cf CLI provides the error messages described below to help you troubleshoot installation and usage issues.
-Third-party plugins can provide their own error messages.
+The cf CLI provides the following error messages to help you troubleshoot installation and usage issues.
+Third-party plug-ins provide their own error messages.

 Permission denied